Teenlife

 2. Friday Night Lights

 It is a testament to Friday Night Light’s earnest charm that its season finale felt like leaving old friends behind.
 This show chronicles the journey of a small town’s high school football team and the hope it gives them, their friends, and family.
-Even for those not interested in sports, this show is almost impossible to hate: the only time you might get close is when you find yourself unable to stop quoting Coach Taylor in the next couple weeks.
+Even for those not interested in sports, this show is almost impossible to hate: the only time you might get close is when you cannot stop quoting Coach Taylor in the next couple of weeks.

 While Friday Night Lights is a drama, it’s far from your usual melee of dating woes.
 Instead, the show discusses some serious issues, like race and mental disorders, through the viewpoints of its characters, with enough sophistication to keep it from ham-fisted melodrama.
-You’ll end up wishing—and almost believing—that Dillon, Texas exists somewhere, within a tiny town full of big hearts.
+You’ll end up wishing—and almost believing—that Dillon, Texas, exists in a tiny town full of big hearts.

 3. Awkward